nim-lang/Nim/doc/docgen.rst

 When you run the ``rst2html`` command, all sections in the RST document will get an anchor you can hyperlink to.
 Usually, you can guess the anchor lower casing the section title and replacing spaces with dashes, and in any case, you can get it from the table of contents.
-But when you run the ``doc`` or ``doc2`` commands to generate API documentation, some symbol get one or two anchors at the same time: a numerical identifier, or a plain name plus a complex name.
+But when you run the ``doc`` command to generate API documentation, some symbol get one or two anchors at the same time: a numerical identifier, or a plain name plus a complex name.

 The numerical identifier is just a random number.
 The number gets assigned